 Each of these blocks includes a number of specific strategies, ranging from simple improvements you can easily do yourself to more complex projects that may require professional assistance.
 Visit our Building Blocks pages for more details including checklists of steps you can take and links to more information.

 And remember, EMAP consultants are here to help you with free and confidential information, advice and consulting services.
 Contact us to request assistance, ask questions or schedule a site visit to help you get started.

-Pennsylvania recently became the 12th state to sign benefit corporation legislation into law.
+Pennsylvania was the 12th state to sign benefit corporation legislation into law.
 This legislation gives entrepreneurs and investors an additional choice when determining which corporate form is most suitable to achieve their objectives.

 CLICK HERE for more information.

 Search EPA’s Greener Products Portal to learn more about guidelines and standards for labeling your product as “green”.

 Some companies are using a sustainability rating system developed by B Corporation to see how they score now and how they can improve.